elisboa/linux-time-machine.sh/README.md

 # linux-time-machine.sh
-A very, very simple and buggy time machine for Linux written in shell script that uses cron and git.
+A very, very simple time machine for Linux written in shell script that uses cron and git.
 This application is used to version your entire home directory using days as branches and minutely commits.

 ## Running